-Requirements for Large Volume Manufacturers in Model Year 2026 and Subsequent.
-In 2026 and subsequent model years, a manufacturer must meet a total ZEV credit percentage of 22%.
-The maximum portion of a manufacturer's credit percentage requirement that may be satisfied by TZEV credits is limited to 6% of the manufacturer's applicable California PC and LDT production volume.
-ZEV credits must satisfy the remainder of the manufacturer's requirement.

 Requirements for Intermediate Volume Manufacturers.
-For 2018 and subsequent model years, an intermediate volume manufacturer may meet all of its ZEV credit percentage requirement, under subdivision 1962.2(b), with credits from TZEV.
+For 2018 through 2025 model years, an intermediate volume manufacturer may meet all of its ZEV credit percentage requirement, under subdivision 1962.2(b), with credits from TZEV.

 Requirements for Small Volume Manufacturers.
 A small volume manufacturer is not required to meet the ZEV credit percentage requirements.
 However, a small volume manufacturer may earn, bank, market, and trade credits for the ZEVs and TZEVs it produces and delivers for sale in California.